-Within our range we also have vitamin C supplements to suit the whole family including vitamin C especially for kids; vitamin C powder to allow for flexible dosing and for those who do not like swallowing capsules; a high strength vitamin C, and organic vitamin C.
+Our range has vitamin C supplements to suit the whole family including vitamin C for kids; vitamin C powder to allow for flexible dosing and for those who do not like swallowing capsules; a high strength vitamin C, and organic vitamin C. The most recent addition is an Organic Elderberry & Vitamin C whole plant extract tincture.

 What is vitamin C?